oracle/graal/docs/tools/insight/Insight-Manual.md

 Three is the result 3
 ```

-Write your **Insight** scripts in any language you wish!
-They'll be
-ultimatelly useful accross the whole GraalVM ecosystem.

-### Truly Polyglot - Insights with R
+### Insights with R

-The same instrument can be written in the R language opening tracing and
+The same instrument can be written in the R language.

-aspect based programing to our friendly statistical community.
-Just create
-`agent-r.R` script:
+Create the `agent-r.R` script:

 ```R
 cat("R: Initializing GraalVM Insight script\n")